kevinmcaleer/kevsrobots.com/source/micropython/12_if_elif_else.md

 ## If, Else

-So far we've checked for a condition and `if` that condition is `True` then we've run a block of code, but what if we want to run another block of code if the condion is `False`.
+So far we've checked for a condition and `if` that condition is `True` then we've run a block of code, but what if we want to run another block of code if the condition is `False`.
 We ***could*** do this:

 ```python
 if a == 1: